google/applied-machine-learning-intensive/v2/02_data/02_intermediate_pandas/slides.md

 <!--
 So far we have worked with individual `DataFrame` objects.
-Often the data that we will work with will be stored in mulitple sources.
+Often the data that we will work with will be stored in multiple sources.
 In these cases it is often useful to **merge** the data in order to process it.

 In order to merge data a common **key** must exist between the `DataFrame`